EdgeOL: Efficient in-situ Online Learning on Edge Devices: EdgeOL Design

 \subsubsection{Unfreezing layers upon scenario changes.}

-Once the scenario change occurs, we need to resume training on certain frozen layers to ensure a quick adaptation.
-However, it is unnecessary to unfreeze all the frozen layers, as some front layers are responsible for low-level feature extraction (e.g., detecting edges), which is task-agnostic~\cite{yosinski2014transferable, zeiler2014visualizing}.
+Once a scenario change is detected, we need to resume training on certain frozen layers to ensure a quick adaptation.
+However, it may not be necessary to unfreeze all the frozen layers since some front layers are task-agnostic (discussed in Section{~\ref{sec:moti_intra}}).
+To decide which layers to unfreeze, we first update the CKA test data with the new scenario data (line 23 in Algorithm~\ref{algo}).
+Then, for each frozen layer, we compute its CKA using both original and new scenario CKA test data (lines 24 to 25 in Algorithm~\ref{algo}), as the first step of the unfreezing process in Figure \ref{fig:EdgeOL}b.
+If the CKA variation of a layer exceeds the threshold after the scenario change, it indicates that the feature extraction ability of that layer for new scenario data and previous scenario data is significantly different.
+In this case, we unfreeze that unstable layer to allow it to adapt to the new scenario (lines 26 to 27 in Algorithm~\ref{algo}), as the second unfreezing step in Figure \ref{fig:EdgeOL}b.

-Therefore, we need to re-evaluate which frozen layers remain converged under new scenarios.
-To facilitate this re-evaluation, the first step of unfreezing involves obtaining new CKA test data for the new scenario (line 22 in Algorithm~\ref{algo}), where the test data is the first training data batch that arrives in the new scenario.
-Next, for each frozen layer, we compute its CKA (between its current version and initial version) using the new scenario CKA test data (lines 23 and 24 in Algorithm~\ref{algo}).
-If a layer's CKA in new scenario varies by more than the stability threshold (e.g., 1\%) compared to its CKA in previous scenario, it indicates that the feature extraction capability of this layer in new scenario is significantly different from that in previous scenario.
-In this case, we unfreeze this unstable layer to allow it to adapt to the new scenario (lines 25 and 26 in Algorithm~\ref{algo}), as the second unfreezing step in Figure \ref{fig:ETuner}b.
+In the example in Figure \ref{fig:CKA_curve_front}, layers 1, 10, 15, and 40 are stable and can be frozen before the scenario change.
+After the scenario change, layers 1, 10, and 15 remain stable, while layer 40 becomes unstable.
+Consequently, we should resume training on layer 40 to let it quickly adapt to the new scenario.